-La Salle University offers Master of Arts degrees in Marriage and Family Therapy, Professional Clinical Counseling, and Industrial/Organizational Psychology.
+La Salle University offers Master of Arts degrees in Marriage and Family Therapy and Professional Clinical Counseling.

 La Salle’s COAMFTE-accredited Marriage and Family degree trains students to evaluate and treat mental, emotional, and behavioral disorders and a wide array of relationship issues within the context of the individual and/or the family system.
 It prepares students for licensed employment in a variety of clinical settings including private practice.